 - A. Related sections: - i.
 00 00 13 Designing Learning Environments - ii.
 09 50 00 Ceilings - iii.
 26 00 00 General Electrical Requirements - iv.
 26 09 23 Lighting Control Devices - v.
 26 09 36 Modular Dimming Controls - vi.
 26 09 43.16 Addressable Fixture Lighting Control - vii.
 27 41 00 General Audio-Visual Systems Requirements - viii.
-27 41 00.01 Audio-Visual Control System - B. Lighting level shall conform to minimum IES Standards, UGA Standards, and applicable codes. - C. Lighting plans shall be furnished to show all lighting fixture layouts including emergency lights with circuits, switches, wire and conduit sizes indicated.
-Lighting plans showing only lighting fixture layout are not acceptable.
-Lighting panelboard schedules and lighting fixture schedules shall be furnished.
-The Lighting Fixture Schedule shall include for each fixture: fixture designation (A, B, A1, B1, X1, X2, OA, OB, etc.); fixture description; manufacturer(s); complete manufacturer(s') part number(s); lamp type / number of lamps (if not LED); lumen output for LED lighting fixtures; operating voltage; operating wattage or volt-amps; mounting type; mounting height; specific remarks or notes for individual fixtures (if required).
-If all lighting fixtures associated with a project are 4000K LED, a note within the Lighting Fixture Schedule will suffice for the lamp type and color temperature columns. - D. During the design phases provide manufacturers' cut-sheets for basis of design of each proposed fixture to Project Manager for review and approval. - E. Provide photometric analysis in footcandles for each space or area. - F. Provide watts per square foot calculations for each space. - G. Provide list to Project Manager of types of lamps selected for Project.
+27 41 00.01 Audio-Visual Control System - B. Lighting level shall conform to minimum IES Standards, UGA Standards, and applicable codes. - C. During the design phases provide manufacturers' cut-sheets for basis of design of each proposed fixture to Project Manager for review and approval. - D. Provide photometric analysis in footcandles for each space or area. - E. Provide watts per square foot calculations for each space. - F. Provide list to Project Manager of types of lamps selected for Project.
 For maintenance purposes minimize the number of types of lamps if other than LED.
-The Lighting Fixture Schedule will suffice for this requirement. - H. Locate fixtures so that maintenance of fixtures is not difficult and does not require a ladder over 20' tall or lift. - i.
+The Lighting Fixture Schedule will suffice for this requirement. - G. Locate fixtures so that maintenance of fixtures is not difficult and does not require a ladder over 20' tall or lift. - i.
 Light fixtures for stairwells shall not be placed so that access to the fixture must be from the stairs. - ii.
 Design Professional is required to submit documentation to the Project Manager and receive location approval of any light fixtures that will require a ladder over 20' tall or a lift to access fixtures. - iii.
-Light fixtures shall be installed so that all maintainable parts of the fixture are totally accessible. - For occupancy based light sensors, the Design Professional shall review length of time setting requirements for deactivation of lights with the Project Manager.

-- J. Light fixtures adjacent to exterior windows shall be circuited and controlled separately from light fixtures in the same room that are remote to the exterior windows.
-This is to allow light fixtures adjacent to windows to be turned down or off during times of sufficient interior natural light. - K. Classroom Lighting - i.
+Light fixtures shall be installed so that all maintainable parts of the fixture are totally accessible. - H. For occupancy based light sensors, the Design Professional shall review length of time setting requirements for deactivation of lights with the Project Manager. - Light fixtures adjacent to exterior windows shall be circuited and controlled separately from light fixtures in the same room that are remote to the exterior windows.
+This is to allow light fixtures adjacent to windows to be turned down or off during times of sufficient interior natural light. - J. Classroom Lighting - i.
 Proper lighting is an essential element of instructional spaces.
 Natural daylighting is encouraged, but must be easily controlled to allow for projected media to effectively be viewed by classroom occupants.
 Lighting needs are dependent upon classroom size, shape, whiteboard size, AV configuration, ceiling height, and window locations.
 It is important to ensure that the color temperature of light fixtures provided within each classroom is the same.
-2' x 2' fixtures are preferable to 2' x 4' fixtures, because they provide more even light levels and are more flexible with other ceiling / plenum equipment, but this should be confirmed with the project manager on a project-by project basis.
+2' x 2' fixtures are preferable to 2' x 4' fixtures, because they provide more even light

+- levels and are more flexible with other ceiling / plenum equipment, but this should be confirmed with the project manager on a project-by project basis. - ii.
-- ii.
 It may be desirable to provide wall lighting in large tiered classrooms, as these classrooms are more likely to have high walls.
 Light fixtures that project light downward are preferred over fixtures that project light upward, as these fixtures reflect light off of the ceiling. - iii.
 Pendant lighting should be avoided in classrooms and presentation spaces to avoid blocking projection images. - iv.
 Classroom functional lighting zones: